 Aussies do a lot of things well and one of the best is throwing a barbecue.
 The Aussie BBQ is a serious tradition, and most parks and public areas have at least three BBQ pits.
 In fact, I don’t know what Australia would be without a barbecue.
-There’s nothing better than a beautiful warm night, a few good beers, and some grilled up Kangaroo to make you love this place.
+There’s nothing better than a beautiful warm night, a few good beers, and some grilled-up kangaroo to make you love this place.

 Australia has some great wine regions that include Margaret River near Perth, the Barossa Valley near Adelaide, and the Hunter Valley near Sydney.
-There’s a lot of good wine to be tried while in Australia, especially Australian Shiraz and Pinot Noir.
+There’s a lot of good wine to be tried while in Australia, especially Australian shiraz and pinot noir.
 You can take day trips to any of the wine areas from the nearby major cities or simply take a trip to the wine store and get drunk in the park…while having a BBQ.

 Sydney and Melbourne get all the attention, but Perth can hold its own against these two heavyweights.
 There are great beaches, one of the world’s largest city parks, surfing, and nearby Fremantle where you can have Australia’s best beer (Little Creatures).
-Perth is a city filled with young people and has the vibe of a city in motion, just coming into its own.
-Don’t forget to Sunday drinking sessions at the famous Cottesloe Hotel.
+Perth is a city filled with young people and has the vibe of a city in motion that’s just coming into its own.
+Don’t forget Sunday drinking sessions at the famous Cottesloe Hotel.

 With over 50,000km of coastline there’s no way this country could exist without beautiful beaches.
-The ones on the East Coast are far busier than one deserted beaches on Australia’s western coastline.
+The ones on the East Coast are far busier than the deserted beaches on Australia’s western coastline.
 But with so much coastline, you’ll always find a spot to relax by yourself.
 My favorites include Coral Bay, Cable Beach, Noosa, Manly, and any beach in Perth.

 For more information about Australia or to plan your visit, read these other articles: